Fast-Track Conversion from Paste-Aggregate-Fill to continuous Paste-Fill (3,600 t/d)

 This innovative project was successfully delivered despite the COVID-19 pandemic, and various supply-chain, personnel, and logistical challenges.

-RMS Corp. worked together with the principals since the projects' inception in June 2020, jointly delivering the turnaround plan, detailed engineering, and various testwork campaigns.
+RMS worked together with the principals since the projects inception in June 2020, jointly delivering the turnaround plan, detailed engineering, and various testwork campaigns.

-The pastefill plant is designed to process 155dry metric tonnes per hour of tailings filter cake, producing a total throughput of 109 m3/hr through a 200-mm nominal dia. pipeline at approx. 1m/second velocity of cemented paste(175mm slump.)
+The pastefill plant is designed to process 155 dry tph of tailings filter cake, producing a total throughput of 109 m³/hr through a 200-mm nominal dia. pipeline at approx. 1m/s velocity of cemented paste(175mm slump).
 Upon recent commissioning of the upgraded cement silos and electrical/MCC systems, the pastefill plant handover has been completed and the project has reached and is maintaining target nameplate throughput.